 My relationship with my father was not always easy.
 I grew up feeling undervalued by this man I adored.
 Over the years he reminded me both outrightly and subtly that he wished he had more sons.
 As a result, I decided at an early age that I would not love him.
 When I sat with my vulnerable dad that afternoon, I softened into the act of fully letting go and being the love I always wanted to get and always wanted to give.
 I’ll never know what impact those three hours had on him, but almost fifteen years later, I hold onto that memory as a beacon of what true love feels like.

 Healing is being the love you want to get and the love you want to give.

-Just like Michelle Pante wrote in To serve or to be served? healing and transformation are available to all parties.
+Just like Michelle Pante wrote in To Serve and Be Served, healing and transformation are available to all parties.
 Michelle O’Rourke reminded us that the word “care” means to lament, grieve, and experience sorrow with someone else’s pain.
 She noted that caring is a partnership where one person brings their pain, brokenness and vulnerability to another.
 Through a relationship of trust we work together towards healing and wholeness.

 I loved the quote she shared by Massachusetts-based, Saki Santorelli, Professor of Medicine, Director of the Stress Reduction Clinic, and Executive Director of the Centre for Mindfulness, Health Care and Society, reminding us that, “For too long care has been conceived of as either practitioner-centered or patient-centered.
 In actuality, the healing relationship has always been a crucible for mutual transformation.”